 To speak to people through different media, whether as a journalist or a strategic communication practitioner, requires knowledge of the people to whom or on whose behalf one wishes to speak and an understanding of the world in which they live.
 Therefore, the curricula of the School of Media and Strategic Communications are designed to offer more than training in communication techniques.
 Three-quarters of the SMSC student's time at the University is devoted to a liberal education in the arts and sciences.
 At the same time, the student gains competence in a professional field through courses in the SMSC.

-Undergraduate students in the School of Media and Strategic Communications will:
+On graduation, undergraduate students in the School of Media and Strategic Communications will be able to:

-- Demonstrate an understanding of the relevant constitutional freedoms, legal issues and ethical principles in mass communications. - Demonstrate an understanding of the relevance of human diversity in mass communications. - Demonstrate an understanding of the history and social role of mass communications. - 4.
-Demonstrate critical, creative and individual thinking. - Demonstrate an understanding of the relevant theories and concepts of mass communications. - Demonstrate an understanding of the methods and techniques of research and information gathering. - Demonstrate appropriate writing, editing and production techniques in mass communications - Demonstrate an understanding of relevant planning and management methods in mass communications.
+- 1. Demonstrate an understanding of the relevant constitutional freedoms, legal issues and ethical principles in mass communications. - 2.
+Demonstrate an understanding of the relevance of human diversity in mass communications. - 3.
+Demonstrate an understanding of the history and social role of mass communications. - 4.
+Demonstrate critical, creative and individual thinking. - 5.
+Demonstrate an understanding of the relevant theories and concepts of mass communications. - 6.
+Demonstrate an understanding of the methods and techniques of research and information gathering. - 7.
+Demonstrate appropriate writing, editing and production techniques in mass communications. - 8.
+Demonstrate an understanding of relevant planning and management methods in mass communications.